 2.5.3: Value at Risk:

-(Rickards, 2012), stated that the value at risk is attributed to the maximum expected loss that a bank may have to face over a certain aimed horizon.
+According to (Rickards, 2012), stated that the value at risk is attributed to the maximum expected loss that a bank may have to face over a certain aimed horizon.
 The market risk of a portfolio can be evaluated through calculating the net worth at a specific point of period so that there can be a focus on the risk that may have long-term impact.
 Therefore, in terms of asset liability management the cash flows can be effectively managed.
 Thus, the market risk of the portfolio related to the assets and liabilities can be controlled and a mismatch between assets and liabilities can be reduced.

-(Kusy, M. and Ziemba, W., 2010), opined that the Value at Risk can be also used in dealing with the other risks such as credit risk and operation risk.
+As per (Kusy, M. and Ziemba, W., 2010), opined that the Value at Risk can be also used in dealing with the other risks such as credit risk and operation risk.
 They also mentioned that the larger the amount of value at risk, the higher the risk on their number of portfolios.

 Therefore, the Value at Risk can be used for ranking the portfolios of risk in terms of degree of risk on each portfolio.
 Thus, GCB, ADB, can assess their assets and liabilities for identifying there effect on the cash flows.